mj-will/ml4np/presentations/p2/PITCHME.md

   - Dummy Variables
 - Standard way to deal with 2 backgrounds in TMVA is to train 2 classifiers - done

 ---

-### Application

-Looked into application using reader class that would be used on event by event basis

-Having problems with pretrained classifier output
-- Constant value?

----

 ### Neural Networks